From Kuthiraivaal (2022) to Merku Thodarchi Malai (2018), these are the best Tamil movies on Netflix as of June 21, 2022.

 The film’s highlight is its first 40 minutes which unfold from a hamlet near the beautiful Western Ghats.
 We witness the villagers’ daily chores, which involve carrying heavy sacks of cardamom through rough, craggy terrain.
-Accordingly, the thin plot revolves around how one of these worker’s personal dream is uprooted by the invisible and inhumane capitalist forces.
+The thin plot revolves around how one of these worker’s personal dreams is uprooted by the invisible and inhumane capitalist forces.

-Easwar and Bharathi’s ethereal shots hold a sense of poignancy that convey something lot powerful than words.
-Let alone 2018, this is one of the decade’s best Tamil films.
+Easwar and Bharathi’s ethereal shots hold a sense of poignancy that convey something much more powerful than words.
+Let alone 2018, this is one of the decade’s best from Tamil cinema.

 Priyadarshan’s Netflix release benefits from hearty characters and precise observation of human condition.
-The storyline is pretty simple: seven frustrated strangers await the results of an HIV test.
+The storyline is simple.
+Seven frustrated strangers await the results of an HIV test.

 Priyadarshan uses an aggravating atmosphere to reflect on the ultra-sensitive social environment.
 Prakash Raj plays one of the prominent characters, a distressed middle-aged man.
 The strong cast also includes Ashok Selvan, Sriya Reddy, MS Bhaskar, Shanmugarajan, and Anjali Rao.
 Unlike many Tamil films that focus on a social message, Sila Samayangalil doesn’t over-dramatize the situation.
+It gives us realistic characters whom we come across from all walks of life.
 The narrative has some pacing issues.
 Overall though, it’s an engaging character-driven social drama.